k5cents/predelect/README.md

-# About

-This repository is an effort to track the 2020 general election via the prediction markets at [PredictIt.org][pi].
+This repository is an effort to save hourly electoral prediction data from the information markets at [PredictIt.org][pi].

 We can quantify odds over time by scraping the [market's API][api] every day and creating a database of hourly prices.